Symplectic vector space: Volume form

-Authors variously define ω^{n} or (−1)^{n/2}ω^{n} as the standard volume form.
+Authors variously define ω^{n/2} or (−1)^{n(n-1)/8}ω^{n/2} as the standard volume form.
 An occasional factor of n! may also appear, depending on whether the definition of the alternating product contains a factor of n! or not.
 The volume form defines an orientation on the symplectic vector space (V, ω).

 Symplectic map

 Suppose that (V, ω) and (W, ρ) are symplectic vector spaces.
 Then a linear map f : V → W is called a symplectic map if the pullback preserves the symplectic form, i.e. f'ρ = ω, where the pullback form is defined by (f'ρ)(u, v) = ρ(f(u), f(v)).
 Symplectic maps are volume- and orientation-preserving.

 Symplectic group

 If V = W, then a symplectic map is called a linear symplectic transformation of V. In particular, in this case one has that ω(f(u), f(v)) = ω(u, v), and so the linear transformation f preserves the symplectic form.
 The set of all symplectic transformations forms a group and in particular a Lie group, called the symplectic group and denoted by Sp(V) or sometimes Sp(V, ω).
 In matrix form symplectic transformations are given by symplectic matrices.